 Prudencio Unanue purchased the name Goya from a sardine supplier for $1.00 in 1936.

 Prudencio Unanue was born in northern Spain and immigrated with his family to Puerto Rico in 1903.
 After marrying another Spanish immigrant, Carolina Casal, in 1921, he moved to New York and became a food broker for products imported from Spain.

-When the Spanish Civil War broke out in 1936, food supplies were cut off, and Unanue had no work.
-He obtained a shipment of Moroccan sardines and, with his wife’s help, packaged them in a small Manhattan warehouse and sold them to local stores.
+The Spanish Civil War cut off the food supply lines in 1936 and Unanue had to innovate.
+He purchased a shipment of Moroccan sardines and, with his wife’s help, packaged them in a small Manhattan warehouse and sold them to local stores.
 He purchased the rights to the brand name “Goya” from the sardine supplier for just $1.00 and opened his first storefront in Manhattan.